keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

     <li>
         <div>How much do your Software & Software Development Consultancy Services cost?</div>
         <div>
+            Our prices start at £300 per day
         </div>
     </li>

     <li>
         <div>How much time do your Software & Software Development Consultancy Services take to complete?</div>
         <div>
+           It is impossible to give a precise time-frame for I.T related work but we will aim to give a time estimate
         </div>
     </li>